antrea-io/antrea/docs/design/policy-only.md

 Antrea is designed to work as NetworkPolicy plug-in to work together with a routed CNIs.
-For as long as a CNI implementation fits into this model, Antrea may be inserted to enforce NetworkPolicy in that CNI's environment using Open VSwitch(OVS).
+For as long as a CNI implementation fits into this model, Antrea may be inserted to enforce NetworkPolicy in that CNI's environment using Open vSwitch(OVS).

 In addition, Antrea working as NetworkPolicy plug-in automatically enables Antrea-proxy, because it requires Antrea-proxy to load balance Pod-to-Service traffic.